 Celebrate Pride Month with York Pride Festival: http://yorkpridefest.com/

-We also have a reading list below to learn more about LGBTQ+ communities and to celebrate Pride.
+We also have a reading list below to learn more about LGBTQ2+ communities and to celebrate Pride.
 We are all different but we are also all human.
 Let’s celebrate each other.

-A collection of eBooks to learn more about the LGBTQ+ community.
+A collection of eBooks to learn more about the LGBTQ2+ community.